-We currently have one (1) full-time employee, Mr. Gregory D. Gorgas, serving as President and CEO, and three (3) contractors, Mr. Peter O'Brien, serving as our Senior Vice President - European Operations, Mr. Jason Baybutt, serving as our Senior Vice President - Finance, and Dr. Steven Reich, M.D., serving as our Chief Medical Officer.
+We currently have three (3) full-time employees, including Mr. Gregory D. Gorgas, serving as President and CEO, and three (3) contractors.
 We also engage multiple consultants and advisors who provide services on a part-time basis.
-Our employee, contractors and consultants conduct or oversee all day-to-day operations of the Company including technical development, research, and administration.
+Our employees, contractors and consultants conduct or oversee all day-to-day operations of the Company including technical development, research, and administration.
 We have no unionized employees.
 We currently have no retainers or minimum financial commitments with any of our consultants, contractors or service providers.
 We consider relations with our employee, consultants, and contractors to be satisfactory.